spicata/obsidiannotes-v.2/content/Econ  Class 18.md

 	- The dimensions measured are usually life expectancy, literacy, rate, leisure hours, etc.
 	- Non-material living standards must also be considered when assessing the quality of life.
 	- Non-material living standards cannot be measured in dollar terms, and are intangible, but affect our enjoyment of life.
+	- Non-material living standards are **hard to measure**.
+		- We have some indicators, however, such as the OECD Better Life Index.

 ### Examples of Material standards of living
 - Income